WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What would you like to work on next week?

 * More project community manager stuff - starting next newsletter, planning meeting schedule for May, keeping in touch with teams.
-* Working on authorship section of Turing way communication guide.
+* Working on authorship section of Turing way communication guide and start paper writing section.
+* Will link up with DP for Turing way onboarding chat.

 #### Where do you need help from Kirstie?

 * Lab blog - did a PR.
-*
+* PRs for mentor meetings.

 #### Any other topics